Virgin Cola: Decline

-By 2007, the Virgin Cola business had reached a limited capacity in the UK, with its distribution license being taken over by Silver Spring in August.
-In July 2008, the brand announced that it would be relaunched with a product placement deal secured with Channel 4 to promote the drink on its music programme T-Mobile Transmission.
-However, the planned relaunch never came into fruition after Asda, the last major supplier of the drink, removed it from their shelves in August 2009 due to poor sales.
-Silver Spring would eventually collapse into administration.
+In August 2009, Asda, the last major UK supplier of Virgin Cola, removed it from their shelves due to poor sales.
+The UK bottler, Silver Spring, would eventually collapse into administration.
+No other bottler would acquire the Virgin Cola license in the United Kingdom.

+In 2013-2014, Asia Brewery in the Philippines discontinued Virgin Cola.

 In 2014, Global Beverage Company Limited, the final international licensee for Virgin Cola, based in Bangladesh, stopped producing the beverage, leading to its total demise.
 Branson claimed he decided to pull the plug after seeing that Bangladesh was the only remaining success.